tatmanblue/Sonus-Levis.pub/README.md

 Sonus Levis is an android MP3 player app.
 I started this project to replace a commercially available app that has become very unusable for me.
 It is my hope that others would like a straight forward, easy to use mp3 player.
 If this is true and there is enough interest, I will create an iOS version as well.

+### This app is actively updated
+Please note that I am continueing to expand and update Sonus Levis app.

 ### Features
 1. Plays MP3 files stored on your device.
 2. Search by Artist and play by artist.